-In addition to four new Grooves (each with their own unique super meter system), each Groove now has a subset of "subsystems" (tactical mechanics such as dashing, rolling, and control while being knocked down) and exclusive mechanics tied to a subsystem or meter (such as Parrying or Custom Combos).
+In addition to four new Grooves, each with their own unique super meter system, each Groove now has a subset of "subsystems" (tactical mechanics such as dashing, rolling, and control while being knocked down) and exclusive mechanics tied to a subsystem or meter, such as Parrying (for P-Groove) or Custom Combos (for A-Groove).

-In the console versions of the game, players can unlock two customizable "EX" Grooves (called EX1-Groove and EX2-Groove), consisting of the super meter used (any of the six others, or none at all) and choice of subsystems.
-Players have a limited amount of points they can apply to these features (unless they unlock the ability for these Grooves to have infinite points).
+In the console versions of the game, players can unlock two customizable "EX" Grooves (called EX1-Groove and EX2-Groove), each consisting of a specific super meter (or none at all) and a choice of subsystems.
+Unless they use a cheat code, players have a limited amount of points they can apply to their customized Groove.

 Based on the A-Ism/Z-Ism style from Street Fighter Alpha 3 (and the Capcom Groove of the original Capcom vs. SNK), C-Groove gives a three-tiered Super Meter that fills up by hitting the opponent and performing special moves.
 Beneficial for Super Moves, this Super Meter allows the player to perform any level of Super Move as long as they have the meter for it (LP/LK for Lv.
 1, MP/MK for Lv.
 2, and HP/HK for Lv.
 3).